BasilAboSaleem/education-platform-nodejs/README.md

   - Approve/reject pending courses and lessons with rejection reasons
   - Manage categories (list, add, edit, delete, change status, search)
   - **Payment Report Section**: Fully integrated section to view, filter, and analyze all course payments, with internal tabs and branches for detailed reports.
+    - All Payments
+    - Payments by Course
+    - Pending Payments
+    - Successful Payments

 - **Teacher Dashboard**:
   - View and manage own courses and lessons